Taltos (Brust novel): Early life

 The second timeline charts the details of Vlad's development through childhood.
 Much of it overlaps with parts of Jhereg and Yendi, but goes into more detail.
 Vlad was born in Adrilankha, the capital city of the Dragaeran Empire.
 As an Easterner, Vlad is held in scorn by the larger, stronger, longer-lived, and generally more powerful Dragaerans.
 His father, a restaurateur, also believes that Dragaeran culture is superior to Eastern culture.
-He attempts to teach Vlad to feel the same and purchases at great cost a title from the House of the Jhereg, making the family technically citizens of the Empire.
+He attempts to teach Vlad to feel the same and purchases a costly title from the House of the Jhereg, making the family technically citizens of the Empire.
 Vlad is regularly abused by gangs of young Orca, and learns to hate Dragaerans for the scorn they show him.

-Vlad spends more time with his grandfather, an actual native of the Eastern Kingdoms, who teaches Vlad about Eastern culture.
+Vlad spends more time with his grandfather, an actual native of the Eastern Kingdoms, who teaches him about Eastern culture.
 Vlad learns to prefer Eastern fencing to Dragaeran swordsmanship, and Eastern witchcraft to Dragaeran sorcery.
-As he grows, Vlad begins defending himself from Dragaerans and learns to enjoy hurting them.
+As Vlad grows older, he begins defending himself from Dragaerans and learns to enjoy hurting them.
 After his father dies, Vlad continues to sharpen his skills and gains the friendship of Kiera, a Jhereg thief.
-Kiera introduces Vlad to a Jhereg business associate, Nielar, and Vlad joins the Organization as a simple enforcer.
-He is partnered with Kragar, a mild and nondescript former Dragonlord, and quickly establishes himself as a capable enforcer.
-At the age of seventeen, Vlad completes his first assassination job.
+Kiera introduces Vlad to a Jhereg business associate, Nielar.
+Vlad then joins the Organization as a simple enforcer.
+He is partnered with Kragar, a mild and undistinguished former Dragonlord, and quickly establishes himself as a capable enforcer.
+At the age of 17, Vlad finishes his first assassination job.
 Thereafter, Vlad begins to live the high life through a steady stream of jobs.

-Eventually Vlad receives his first job requiring the use of a Morganti blade, to be used on a Jhereg informant to the Empire.
+Vlad eventually receives his first job requiring the use of a Morganti blade, to be used on a Jhereg informant to the Empire.
 Vlad contemplates his job for a while before deciding to pay off the target's mistress.
-Despite his aversion to the Morganti weapon, Vlad performs the job and achieves still more renown.
-After a turf war, Vlad's boss is killed and Vlad receives a new boss, whom Vlad quickly learns to hate.
+Despite his aversion to the Morganti weapon, Vlad performs the job and achieves more renown.
+After a turf war, Vlad's boss is killed and he receives a new boss, whom he quickly starts to hate.
 Vlad kills his new boss and takes over his operation.
 Vlad's new operation runs smoothly for a short time until one of his enforcers, Quion, steals some of his money and flees to Dzur mountain, the home of an infamous and near-legendary sorceress called Sethra Lavode.
 Vlad must recover the money and kill Quion or he will lose face.
 This is the beginning of the third timeline.